istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 We can set Istio up as a proxy service for these upstream services.

-The reason of using Istio is that you can benefit from the service mesh capabilities like Authorization/Authentication, traceability, observability while your services stand as they are.
+The reason for using Istio is that you can benefit from the service mesh capabilities like Authorization/Authentication, traceability, observability while your services stand as they are.

 At the end of this article there is a hands-on exercise where you will simulate the scenario.
 In the exercise, an upstream service hosted at [https://httpbin.org](https://httpbin.org) will be proxied by an Istio egress gateway.